HernanRodriguez1/ScanReflectedSSTI/README.md

 This script allows to find SSTI vulnerabilities with nuclei, taking advantage of this resource in its maximum analysis capacity.

-In the community I have not seen XSS Fuzzing with nuclei in general, only focused on exploitations by CVE
+In the community I have not seen SSTI Fuzzing with nuclei in general, only focused on exploitations by CVE

 ## Testing Fuzzing GET